qiime2-graveyard/rfcs/README.md

 - `on-hold`: There is nothing wrong with this RFC, but further discussion should wait until some externality is resolved (e.g. waiting on another RFC).
-- `rejected`: The RFC has been rejected, and will include an subtype tag to indicate the reasoning:
+- `rejected`: The RFC has been rejected, and will include a subtype tag to indicate the reasoning:
   - `create-new-rfc`: If the discussion results in significant modifications to the RFC, the authors will be asked to close the pull request and issue a